Skip to content

 Tuning

-Pass any of config, clock, classifier, listener to the transport; they flow to every per-host breaker:
+Pass any of config, clock, classifier, listener to the transport; they flow to every breaker:

 from interlock import Config, LoggingEventListener